ory/sdk/clients/kratos/php/docs/Api/V0alpha2Api.md

     new GuzzleHttp\Client()
 );
 $flow = 'flow_example'; // string | The Verification Flow ID  The value for this parameter comes from `flow` URL Query parameter sent to your application (e.g. `/verification?flow=abcde`).
+$submitSelfServiceVerificationFlowBody = new \Ory\Kratos\Client\Model\SubmitSelfServiceVerificationFlowBody(); // \Ory\Kratos\Client\Model\SubmitSelfServiceVerificationFlowBody
 $token = 'token_example'; // string | Verification Token  The verification token which completes the verification request.
 If the token is invalid (e.g. expired) an error will be shown to the end-user.
 This parameter is usually set in a link and not used by any direct API call.
-$submitSelfServiceVerificationFlowBody = new \Ory\Kratos\Client\Model\SubmitSelfServiceVerificationFlowBody(); // \Ory\Kratos\Client\Model\SubmitSelfServiceVerificationFlowBody
+$cookie = 'cookie_example'; // string | HTTP Cookies  When using the SDK in a browser app, on the server side you must include the HTTP Cookie Header sent by the client to your server here.
+This ensures that CSRF and session cookies are respected.

 try {
-    $result = $apiInstance->submitSelfServiceVerificationFlow($flow, $token, $submitSelfServiceVerificationFlowBody);
+    $result = $apiInstance->submitSelfServiceVerificationFlow($flow, $submitSelfServiceVerificationFlowBody, $token, $cookie);
     print_r($result);
 } catch (Exception $e) {
     echo 'Exception when calling V0alpha2Api->submitSelfServiceVerificationFlow: ', $e->getMessage(), PHP_EOL;